 Common Roles For Accountants

-Accountants may work in a wide variety of positions, including such jobs as claims adjustors for insurance, loan administrators for banking, underwriters, stockbrokers or investment analysts.
+Accountants may work in a wide variety of positions, including such jobs as claims adjustors for insurance, loan administrators for banking, underwriters, stockbrokers, or investment analysts.
 These tasks all require an understanding of basic financial principles and how financial information is used in analyzing business needs.
-Almost any industry has need for personnel that can understand and organize the finances of the business to ensure success in its planning and investment.
+They may work for insurance companies, the government, or may work independently.

 Certification for Accountants

 Certification is a process in which accountants’ skills are recognized and approved by state agencies.
 Getting certified generally involves taking an examination that tests a person’s knowledge of accounting practices and principles.
-Certification may be given for general accounting knowledge or for specific areas of accounting, such as financial management, internal auditing, business advising, fraud examination or financial planning.
+The candidate can choose to earn certification in general accounting or for specific areas of accounting.
+These areas might include the following.

 Why Is Certification Needed?

 Certification is something that’s advised for several reasons.
 It’s a way for an accountant to demonstrate commitment and expertise in the accounting field.
 Certification also allows the account to be consistent and fully educated in the application of accepted accounting principles regardless of the industry, business, or financial situation.